youse-seguradora/RxWear/README.md

-## This repository is used for Android team, We need to take the fork this repository, because the fix wasnt merged yet and we still havent definitions about dates.
+## This repository is used for Youse Android team.
+We need to fork the repository because the original developer is not maintaining the project anymore.

 # Reactive Wearable API Library for Android